httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Full Coverage using rsa-pss-sha512

-This example covers all headers in `test-request` plus the request target and message body digest using the `rsa-pss-sha512` algorithm.
+This example covers all headers in `test-request` (including the message body `Digest`) plus various elements of the control data, using the `rsa-pss-sha512` algorithm.

 The corresponding signature input is: